 Lori received a Bachelor of Fine Arts from Concordia University (1990), a Master of Arts in Somatic Psychology from the California Institute of Integral Studies (1995), and an Interdisciplinary PhD at Memorial University of Newfoundland (2019).
-She is a Somatic Experiencing Practitioner (SEP), certified by the Somatic Experiencing Trauma Insitute (SETI), and an active Clinical and Somatic Practitioner member of the United States Association for Body Psychotherapy (USABP).
+She is a Somatic Experiencing® Practitioner (SEP), certified by the Somatic Experiencing® International (SEI), and an active Clinical and Somatic Practitioner member of the United States Association for Body Psychotherapy (USABP).

 Your Insurance Coverage

-Lori is a member of Association of Canadian Naturopaths and Naturotherapists (ACNN).
-This means that clients can submit official receipts to have holistic, somatic services covered through most major health insurers.
-Lori is also a registered psychotherapy provider for Veterans and family members through Veteran’s Affairs Canada, and Medavie Blue Cross.
+Lori is a member of the Canadian Counselling and Psychotherapy Association (CCC #3865) and a registered individual psychotherapy provider for Veterans and family members through Veteran’s Affairs Canada, and Medavie Blue Cross.
 Many insurance policies cover my services but coverage depends on your policy.

 If you’re curious, here’s more of my story.

 I grew up in St. John’s, Newfoundland and spent childhood summers both in town and around the bay, in the woods and on beaches in Conception Bay North, where I learned to love the trees, water, birds and other critters of the Earth.
 As a teenager I had the privilege of participating in the early years of Sound Symposium – a new music and sound event founded by percussionist, teacher and cultural leader Don Wherry (1935-2001) and his wife Kathy Clarke Wherry who continues the event today.
 I attended workshops with important new music and interdisciplinary artists whose work had a formative impact in my life, feeding my own embodied sense of inquiry and play and introducing me to the ways of Deep Listening and improvisation.

 After years living and studying in Montreal and San Francisco I returned to St. John’s in 1997 where I continued raising my son as a single parent.
 Continuing more than 30 years of interdisciplinary art practice, I now collaborate with artists – writers, dancers, theatre artists and musicians– offering a unique somatic and spiritual care approach to creative process, dramaturgy and production.
-I also continue to contribute sound designs and musical scores for independent film and contemporary dance.
+I also continue contribute the occasional sound design and musical scores for independent film and contemporary dance.

 In 2016 I launched Resonance to focus my energy on offering individual therapy for adults, as well as group work including retreats and listening walks.
 Research interests have included my doctoral inquiry into climate change experience, loss, threat, and adaptation, and how to support persons and nervous systems to engage creatively, and in ways that move towards greater ecological and social justice.